Skip to content

 It’s important to emphasise right upfront that we can only provide general guidance.
 Cross-border taxes are incredibly complex and dependent on the facts and circumstances of each case.
 Where you and your company pay taxes will depend on your individual situation and a number of specific factors.
 Do not rely on this article as legal advice.
 Instead, seek the counsel of professional tax experts in both Estonia and the country where you live / are a tax resident.
 Find them on the e-Residency Marketplace.

-The ‘international tax system’ and cross border-taxes
+The ‘international tax system’ and cross-border taxes

 The ‘international tax system’ is complex and challenging.
 It is in fact not one system and has not been designed as such.
 Rather, it is made up of hundreds if not thousands of domestic laws, inter-state treaties, regional harmonisation standards, and international guidelines.
 What this means is that today, international tax is largely characterised “by a pragmatic compromise between countries”.